gameserverapp/Platform/Documentation/docs/getting_started/dediconnect/self-hosted_machine.md

 :::

-:::info Update your drivers
+:::info Update the drivers
-Make sure you updated your drivers after you installed the OS.
-This may cause degraded performance.
+Make sure the drivers on the machine are up-to-date after installing the OS.
+Outdated drivers can cause degraded performance.
 :::

 ## Dedicated IP